Diagnosis

 Screening methods include:

-- Virtual colonoscopy, a test that uses a CT scan to view your colon.
+- Virtual colonoscopy, a test that uses a CT scan to view the colon.
 Virtual colonoscopy requires the same bowel preparation as a colonoscopy.
 If a polyp is found during the scan, you'll need to repeat the bowel preparation for a colonoscopy to have the polyp examined and removed.

 Treatment